BestTimesToVisit.com Logo

 culture

 Dress modestly when visiting temples and religious sites – think shoulders and knees covered.
-It's a sign of respect, and you'll often find sarongs available for rent at entrances if you forget, but it's easier to bring your own lightweight scarf or long skirt.
+It's a sign of respect, and you'll often find sarongs available for rent at entrances if you forget, but it's better to come prepared to avoid any awkwardness.

 transport

 Embrace the tuk-tuk for short to medium distances, but always agree on the fare *before* you hop in.
-For longer journeys between cities, the train network is incredibly scenic (especially the Kandy to Ella route!) and a fantastic way to see the countryside without the stress of driving.
+For longer journeys between cities, consider the train – the Kandy to Ella route is famously scenic, and booking tickets in advance, especially for first or second class, is highly recommended.

 money